 - Huidhoudelijk afval: household waste

-- Klein Chemisch Afval: small chemical waste
+- Klein chemisch afval: small chemical waste

 Plastic Recycling in Amsterdam

 Recycling plastic in Amsterdam easy as well.
-Large, above-ground, (usually) orange containers (Plastic verpakkingen) collect your plastic collection.
+Large, above-ground, (usually) orange containers (Plastic verpakkingen) collect your plastics.
 Here is a list of plastic items (in Dutch) that you can put in these collection containers.
 Note that paper-like drink cartons are on this list.
 Do not put these in with paper recycling.